rusefi/rusefi_documentation/FAQ/HOWTO_electronic_throttle_body_configuration.md

 2a. press "auto calibrate TPS" - it should open then close throttle, recording endpoinst

-2b. hit the burn button
+2b. hit the burn button.
+You now have both channels of first electronic throttle body calibrated!

+For second ETB you currently have to copy-paste values manually.

 Zero position requires you to push throttle closed.
 Full throttle requires you to push throttle open.